 Most U.S. insurance companies (especially if you’re on Medicare or Medicare advantage-type program) won’t guarantee payment to a hospital in a remote location like Nepal, which means we had to pay our bills (make sure your credit card limit is fairly high) and then file claims for reimbursement.

 Weather event in AntarcticaThat was the second time we had a large claim during travel.
 About two years ago we went to Antarctica with an extension to Easter Island following the icy expedition.
-Weather created the problem this time as we could not get back to the mainland in Chile when scheduled, which played havoc with our flights to Easter Island and later return to the U.S. In all we paid out nearly $7000 more, which the insurance company covered in full.
-Yes, we had paid a hefty amount for travel insurance, but we would never have gone without it because of the uncertainty of traveling in that part of the world.
+Weather created the problem this time as we could not get back to mainland Chile when scheduled, which played havoc with our flights to Easter Island and later return to the U.S. In all we paid out nearly $7000 more to continue our journey and return home afterwards, which the insurance company covered in full.
+Yes, travel insurance cost can be hefty, but we would never have gone without it because of the uncertainty of traveling in remote parts of the world.

 Before each trip, check the credit card on which you book travel (cruises, flights, tours, hotels, etc.) to see what kind of coverage is offered for non-refundable expenditures as well as medical expenses.
-If it’s substantial, you may be able to lower the amount of coverage to purchase on regular travel insurance.
+If it’s substantial, you may be able to lower the amount of coverage purchased for regular travel insurance.
 You can consider a med-evac type of policy, too, although most regular travel insurance policies include around $150,000 for that service (which is highly unlikely to be used and does not guarantee transport back to the U.S. only to the nearest facility that can provide necessary treatment).Even if your destination isn’t so far away as Antarctica or Nepal, travel insurance is a good investment.
-Many costs are incurred prior to travel, and things can disrupt your plans even before a trip as well as during.
+Many costs are incurred prior to travel, and things can disrupt your plans (luggage didn't arrive where you did?
+Flights delayed or cancelled?) even before a trip as well as during.
 I would never book a major trip without insurance—just in case.

 Photos from free sources